 In 1975 Harold Droga purchased Valhalla as a private family residence.
 He was the mountain manager for Kerry Packer.
 Under National Park ruling, when Mr Droga departed the company it was reverted to a commercial lodge.

 In 1985 Valhalla was sold at auction to the Ingham Family who transformed it into the luxury home-like lodge you see today.

 In 2011 our family purchased Valhalla Lodge.
 As previous guests of Valhalla and with tradition in mind we have kept the successful formula to ensure that we continue to create the great holiday experience that Valhalla is renown for.

 The Lodge continues to be lovingly maintained inside and out.
-We have completed several soft refurbishments over the past 6 off seasons including new beds, soft furnishings, windows, TV room refurbishment and fuel conversion of our boiler at the request of NPWS.
+We have completed several soft refurbishments including new beds, linen, soft furnishings, windows, TV room refurbishment and a fuel conversion of our boiler at the request of NPWS.

 We're an Australian family with a passion for Valhalla Lodge, snowsports and nature.
 We love Valhalla Lodge, to us it's the right mix of modern and tradition.
 We believe we have a good understanding of what our guests are looking for in a ski lodge style holiday, after all we are past Valhalla guests ourselves.
 As owners we are committed to upholding Valhalla's high standards.
 Being located high up in the Snowy Mountains, our lodge is subject to extreme weather conditions.
 We are fully committed to an annual out of ski season maintenance regime to keep our lodge in the best condition possible.